FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 [**RehabMan**](https://github.com/RehabMan) for great guides and useful files

-[**alex.daoud**](https://github.com/alexandred) for VoodooI2C kext and hints for making it work with the trackpad.
+[**alex.daoud**](https://github.com/alexandred) for VoodooI2C kext and hints for making it work with our trackpad.

-[**ioreknanou**](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/members/ioreknanou.80739/) for making guide for older model, this one is edit of [this](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/)
+[**ioreknanou**](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/members/ioreknanou.80739/) for making guide for older model, this guide is an edit of [this](https://www.tonymacx86.com/threads/guide-acer-swift-3-macos-sierra-10-12-2.210393/)

 [**acidanthera**](https://github.com/acidanthera) for awesome kexts and first-class support for hackintosh enthusiasts